GuillaumeDesa/website/content/_index.md

 I have a research blog: [Around the word, A corpus linguist's notebook](https://corpling.hypotheses.org/), where I record reflections and experiments on my practice as a usage-based corpus linguist.

+I am the current editor-in-chief of [*CogniTextes*](https://journals.openedition.org/cognitextes/), the journal of the [French Cognitive Linguistics Association](http://www.aflico.fr/en/).

 <!--
 This file is left intentionally empty by default to be backwards compatible with the initial theme setup.